Winter returns: Ireland braces for incoming polar air mass

 Temperatures are set to drop below zero this week.
 Heavy frost in Dublin’s Herbert Park, December 2014.
 Photograph: Eric Luke

-Temperatures are set to drop this week to as low as minus three in some parts of the country, according to Met Éireann, marking the end of the recent milder conditions.
+Temperatures are set to fall this week below average for this time of year, to as low as minus three in some parts of the country, according to Met Éireann, and remain low for the foreseeable future.

 On Friday The Irish Times ran a story on how extraordinarily mild the weather has been and how nature has awoken prematurely from its winter slumber.